MarsBased/handbook/sections/firstday.md

 At the end of the day, you will also meet our CEO, Àlex, to wrap up the day!
 Take a good rest, after such an intense day!

+## Your buddy

+You'll be assigned an seasoned team member as a buddy in order to support you during the first months of your journey in the company.
+He/she will share informal knowledge related to day-to-day issues, culture, activities, etc. Your buddy will ping you throughout your first week for a first talk, and more will follow, regularly, on a weekly basis.

 ## Meet the team

 The first week, we especially encourage you to join the [Martian coffee](/sections/rituals.md#martian-coffees) we celebrate on Fridays so that you get to know the rest of the team.